Codeforces problem solution in C programming language

 Output standard output

-· After the cutting each ribbon piece should have length ab or c.
+ribbon piece should have length a, b or c.

-· After the cutting the number of ribbon pieces should be maximum.
+number of ribbon pieces should be maximum.

-Help Polycarpus and find the number of ribbon pieces after the required cutting.
+Help Polycarpus and find the number of ribbon

 Input

-The first line contains four space-separated integers nab and c (1 ≤ n, a, b, c ≤ 4000) — the length of the original ribbon and the acceptable lengths of the ribbon pieces after the cutting, correspondingly.
-The numbers ab and c can coincide.
+contains four space-separated integers n, a, b and c (1 ≤ n, a, b, c ≤ 4000) — the length of the original ribbon and

 Output

-Print a single number — the maximum possible number of ribbon pieces.
-It is guaranteed that at least one correct ribbon cutting exists.
+— the maximum possible number of ribbon pieces.
+It is guaranteed that at least

 Examples